15205080581/polardb/intl.en-US/Product Introduction/What is ApsaraDB for POLARDB?.md

 ## Terms {#section_y5f_gbj_5fb .section}

-Familiarize yourself with the following terms to gain a better understand of ApsaraDB for POLARDB.
+Familiarize yourself with the following terms to gain a better understanding of ApsaraDB for POLARDB.
 This helps you to find optimal purchase strategies and use the ApsaraDB for POLARDB service based on your needs.

 -   Cluster: ApsaraDB for POLARDB adopts a cluster architecture.
 Each cluster contains one master node and multiple read-only nodes.
 -   Region: specifies the region in which a data center resides.
 You can achieve optimal read/write performance if ApsaraDB for POLARDB clusters and ECS instances are located in the same region.